 Quantization is the process of snapping your MIDI notes to the rhythmic grid.

 Practiced drummers tend to either anticipate the beat or stay just behind it.
 Think about which one your imaginary MIDI drummer tends towards.
-The image above emulates a drummer that lays just behind the beat.

-I usually set quantization strength around 75.
+I usually set the quantization strength around 75.
 At 75, the quantization is still strong enough to tighten up the beat, but not so robotic that it sounds fake.